 Button Click to

-Show previous job in job queue
+Show Previous Job

-Show next job in job queue.
-Next job scrolling always checks for new jobs, which are higher in the selected sort order.
+Show Next Job Next job scrolling always checks for new jobs which are higher in the selected sort order.
 If jobs are sorted on priority, and a new higher priority job arrives, it will be the next job opened while scrolling rather than the job in the next physical position in the job list.

 Approve job

 Reject job

-Held For Retouch (only active in Optilnk)
+View in Acrobat (displays for PDF jobs)

+Edit image Photoshop

+Display dual view

+Show result

+Show source

+Show Original Pixels.
+For every image pixel, there is a screen pixel.

+Fit to Window

+Approve Job

+Reject Job

+Held For Retouch This button allows an operator to set the state of a Job to Held for retouch.
+The purpose of this is that an operator may decide a particular image needs detailed Photoshop editing but this needs to be done by another operator.
+Setting the job into this state means that other operators know that the job has already been assessed.

 Button Click to

-Hand Grab Pan To start panning, click the "Hand Icon" in the toolbar to enter "panning" mode.
+Enable Hand Tool Hand Grab Pan To start panning, click the "Hand Icon" in the toolbar to enter "panning" mode.
 Click and drag the cross shaped pointer to move around the image.
 Hot Key Pan The "Hot Key" functions similarly but instead of selecting the "Hand Tool", the user moves the image by dragging the left button mouse and pressing the "Shift" key simultaneously.

-View in Acrobat

-Display in dual view

-Show source

-Show result

-Show Original Pixels.
-For every image pixel, there is a screen pixel

-Fit to Window
+Magnify

+Zoom In

+Zoom Out